mcgooz/SousChef/README.md

-# CS50’s Web Programming with Python and JavaScript - Final Project
+# CS50’s Web Programming with Python and JavaScript - Capstone
 ## SousChef

 #### Video Demonstration: https://www.youtube.com/watch?v=rkyRg7OpAX0

 ## Overview
-SousChef is an online recipe book built on the Django framework with additional front-end functionality written in JavaScript.
+SousChef is an online recipe book built on the Django framework with additional front-end features written in JavaScript.
-With a clean, minimalist layout and a fully responsive design, SousChef lets users create their own recipes, browse those of others and add recipes to their list of favourites.
+With a clean, minimalist layout and a fully responsive design, SousChef lets users create their own recipes, browse those of others, and add recipes to their list of favourites.
 The app also includes a "Pantry" section, allowing users to keep track of the ingredients they have at home and view relevant nutritional information.